Gravitational Condensate Stars: An Alternative to Black Holes: Conclusions

-{\it Conclusions.} A compact, non-singular solution of Einstein's eqs. has been presented here as a possible stable alternative to black holes for the endpoint of gravitational collapse.
-Realizing this alternative requires that a quantum gravitational vacuum phase transition intervene before the classical event horizon can form.
-Although only the static spherically symmetric case has been considered, it is clear on physical grounds that axisymmetric rotating solutions should exist as well.
-Since the entropy of these objects is some $20$ orders of magnitude smaller than that of a typical stellar progenitor, there is no entropy paradox and instead a violent process of entropy shedding, as in a supernova, is needed to produce a cold GBEC or `grava(c)star' remnant.
-The shell with its maximally stiff eq. of state $p=\rho c^2$, where the speed of light is equal to the speed of sound could be expected to produce outgoing shock fronts when struck.
-These may serve to distinguish gravastars from black holes observationally, and possibly provide a more efficient central engine for energetic astrophysical sources.
-The spectra of gravitational radiation from a struck gravastar should bear the imprint of its fundamental frequencies of vibration.
-Finally, we note that the interior de Sitter region with $p = -\rho c^2$ may be interpreted also as a cosmological spacetime, with the horizon of the expanding universe replaced by a quantum phase interface.
+A compact, non-singular solution of Einstein's equations has been presented here as a possible stable alternative to BHs for the endpoint of gravitational collapse~\cite{gravastar:2001}.
+Realizing this alternative requires that a quantum gravitational vacuum phase transition intervene and allow the vacuum energy $\rho_{_V} = -p_{_V}$ to change before the classical event horizon or a trapped surface can form.
+Although~only the static spherically symmetric case has been considered, it is clear on physical grounds that axisymmetric rotating solutions should exist as well.
+Since the entropy of these objects is of the order of magnitude of a typical stellar progenitor, or~less, there is no huge BH entropy to be explained and instead a process of entropy shedding, as~in a supernova, is needed to produce a cold GBEC or `grava(c)star'~remnant.